Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Three specific compactness theorems

-The group $\A$ which stabilizes $(c_+,d_+,d_-,c_-)$ and fixes pointwise $F^\bot$ is a {\em Cartan subgroup} of $\G$.
+The group $\A$ which fixes $\{c_+,d_+,d_-,c_-\}$ and $F^\bot$ pointwise is a {\em Cartan subgroup} of $\G$.
 By construction every element of $\A_0 $, the component of the identity of $\A$, is characterised by its restriction on $F$ which, in the basis given by $(c_+,d_+,d_-,c_-)$ is a diagonal matrix

 Given $\K$ a maximal compact subgroup of $\G$, the corresponding \textit{Cartan decomposition} of $\G$ states that any element $g$ in $\G$ may be written as $g=k'a k$ where $k',k\in \K$ and $a=a(\lambda,\mu)$ is in $\A_0 $.
 Note that this decomposition is not unique; however, if we impose the condition $\lambda\geq \mu \geq 1$, the pair $(\lambda,\mu)$ is uniquely defined.
-We call $(\lambda,\mu)$ the \emph{Cartan projection} of $g$.
+We call $(\log(\lambda),\log(\mu))$ the \emph{Cartan projection} of $g$.